wso2/docs-is/en/docs/learn/my-account.md

 ## Multi-factor authentication

 MFA creates a layered defense and makes it more difficult for an unauthorized person to access a target such as a physical location, computing device, web service, network, or database.
 If one factor is compromised or broken, the attacker still has at least one more barrier to breach before successfully breaking into the target.
 WSO2 Identity Server allows configuring multi-step authentication where you can define an authentication chain containing different authenticators in different steps.
+For more information on MFA, see [Multi-factor Authentication](../../learn/multi-factor-authentication).

 Using the latest **My Account** application, users can update their mobile numbers through which they can authenticate themselves using the one-time verification code.
 Also, they can add inherence factors like FIDO devices and fingerprint sensors.
 The following section will provide instructions on how to configure MFA options in WSO2 IS using **My Account**.

 ### Via SMS